 The size and composition of each SEC will vary according to the number of candidates presenting for examination.
-The SEC is the group of discipline experts responsible for design, delivery and assessment of examination components at Membership and Fellowship levels, and replaces the Chapter Examination Committee (CEC) as a mechanism to better share the workload inherent in subject examination and to facilitate the recruitment and development of new Examiners.
+The SEC is the group of discipline experts responsible for design, delivery and assessment of examination components at Membership and Fellowship levels.

-Please refer to the Subject Standards Committee and Subject Examinations Committee Handbook available on the College website: https://www.anzcvs.org.au/examiners/subject-standards-and-subject-examination-committees/
+Please refer to the Subject Standards Committee and Subject Examinations Committee Handbook available on the College website.